-There are a variety of bulimia treatment centers located across the US that specialize in helping young women take control of their physical and mental health through counseling and creating a healthy relationship with food.
+There are a variety of bulimia treatment centers located across the US that specialize in helping young people take control of their physical and mental health through counseling and creating a healthy relationship with food.
 At Clementine, our bulimia treatment centers focus on treating adolescents with eating disorders like bulimia nervosa, anorexia nervosa, and binge-eating disorder.

 We believe that early intervention is extremely important when supporting effective treatment outcomes for our young patients.
 While many parents and children believe that the most common eating disorders are addictive disorders, they are actually compulsive disorders.
 This means that if the illness has time to embed itself in a patient’s daily actions and become a part of who they are, it can become much more difficult to treat successfully.
 Early bulimia nervosa treatment is especially important because it is the second most common eating disorder among teens.
 In fact, between 1 and 3 percent of teens in the US begin showing signs of bulimia nervosa every year.